Arcadia-Science/prehgt/README.md

 ## Citations

-If you use prehgt for your analysis, please cite it using the following DOI:
+If you use prehgt for your analysis, please cite it using the following DOI:(TODO: add doi link).

 An extensive list of references for the tools used by the pipeline can be found in the [CITATIONS](./CITATIONS.md) file.